indygreg/python-build-standalone/README.rst

       An array of linking requirement maps.
 (See below for data format.)

 extensions
-   A map of extension names to a map describing the extension.
+   A map of extension names to an array of maps describing candidate extensions.

    Extensions are non-core/non-essential parts of the Python distribution that are frequently built as standalone entities.

    Names in this map denote the name of the extension module.

+   Values are arrays of maps.
+Each map represents a potential candidate providing the extension.
+There is frequently only a single extension candidate.
+Multiple candidates can occur if there are e.g. varying libraries an extension can be linked against to supply underlying functionality.

-   Values are maps with the following keys:
+   Each map has the following keys:

    in_core
       Boolean indicating if this extension is defined by the core distribution.